-'''

 THEOREM 1 (Type Safety).
-If \vdash P and (P, \emptyset, 0, 0.0) \mapsto^ S then S is not stuck.
+If $\vdash P$ and $(P, \emptyset, 0, 0.0) \mapsto^ S$ then S is not stuck.

-'''

-A proof of this theorem is given in appendix A. The proof takes the standard high-level form of showing preservation and progress lemmas, as well as some lemmas particular to an SSA language.
+A proof of this theorem appears in the companion technical report [17].
+The proof takes the standard high-level form of showing preservation and progress lemmas, as well as some lemmas particular to an SSA language.
 It is important to note that safety of the type system is contingent on the soundness of the decision procedure for $\vdash F_1 \implies F_2$.
 In the proof, a judgement corresponding to truth of facts in an environment is given.
 In this setting, the assumption of logical soundness corresponds to the restriction that in any environment in which F_1 is true, F_2 is also true.